Definition

 Urology

 The stage of a cancer is how much and how far the cancer has spread in your body.
-Your healthcare provider uses exams and tests to find out the size of the cancer and where it is.
+Learn more about how the stage of penile cancer is determined.

 Read article